TrackRunny/LinuxBoi-JDA-Rewrite/README.md

 <!-- INSTALLATION HEADER -->
 ### ➤ Install and Setting up The Bot
-To start, make sure you have **OpenJDK 8 - 11** installed on your computer.
+To start, make sure you have **OpenJDK 8 or 11** installed on your computer.
 Then follow the instructions below.

 * First, clone the repo and change directories into it.